Trump plans to go ahead with steel, aluminum tariffs on EU | New Country 923

 But Macron said those “who waged bilateral trade wars … saw an increase in prices and an increase in unemployment.”

-Ross and Lighthizer seemed like the odd men out at this week’s gathering at the OECD, an international economic agency that includes the U.S. as a prominent member.

-The agency issued a report Wednesday saying “the threat of trade restrictions has begun to adversely affect confidence” and tariffs “would negatively influence investment and jobs.”

-Charlton and Corbet reported from Paris.
-Masha Macpherson and Oleg Cetinic in Paris and Paul Wiseman and Jill Colvin in Washington contributed to this report.
+Charlton reported from Paris.
+Alex Turnbull in Paris and Paul Wiseman and Jill Colvin in Washington contributed to this report.